harrisonlab/phytophthora_fragariae/README.md

 P.fragariae - Bc23
 The number of ORF apoplastic effectors overlapping Augustus effectors:
-988
+895
 The number of Augustus apoplastic effectors overlapping ORF apoplastic effectors:
 0
 The number of apoplastic effectors unique to ORF models:
-9,453
+9,262
 The number of apoplastic effectors unique to Augustus models:
 140
 The total number of putative apoplastic effectors are:
-10,433
+10,242
 The number of sequences extracted is
-10,433
+10,242

 P.fragariae - Nov27
 The number of ORF apoplastic effectors overlapping Augustus effectors:
-1,010
+920
 The number of Augustus apoplastic effectors overlapping ORF apoplastic effectors:
 0
 The number of apoplastic effectors unique to ORF models:
-9,587
+9,405
 The number of apoplastic effectors unique to Augustus models:
 147
 The total number of putative apoplastic effectors are:
-10,598
+10,416
 The number of sequences extracted is
-10,598
+10,416

 P.fragariae - Nov5
 The number of ORF apoplastic effectors overlapping Augustus effectors:
-960
+878
 The number of Augustus apoplastic effectors overlapping ORF apoplastic effectors:
 0
 The number of apoplastic effectors unique to ORF models:
-9,598
+9,416
 The number of apoplastic effectors unique to Augustus models:
 168
 The total number of putative apoplastic effectors are:
-10,584
+10,402
 The number of sequences extracted is
-10,584
+10,402

 P.fragariae - Nov71
 The number of ORF apoplastic effectors overlapping Augustus effectors:
-989
+904
 The number of Augustus apoplastic effectors overlapping ORF apoplastic effectors:
 0
 The number of apoplastic effectors unique to ORF models:
-9,589
+9,416
 The number of apoplastic effectors unique to Augustus models:
 162
 The total number of putative apoplastic effectors are:
-10,596
+10,423
 The number of sequences extracted is
-10,596
+10,423

 P.fragariae - Nov77
 The number of ORF apoplastic effectors overlapping Augustus effectors:
-1,002
+922
 The number of Augustus apoplastic effectors overlapping ORF apoplastic effectors:
 0
 The number of apoplastic effectors unique to ORF models:
-9,622
+9,438
 The number of apoplastic effectors unique to Augustus models:
-158
+159
 The total number of putative apoplastic effectors are:
-10,632
+10,448
 The number of sequences extracted is
-10,632
+10,448

 P.fragariae - Nov9
 The number of ORF apoplastic effectors overlapping Augustus effectors:
-982
+900
 The number of Augustus apoplastic effectors overlapping ORF apoplastic effectors:
 0
 The number of apoplastic effectors unique to ORF models:
-9,778
+9,589
 The number of apoplastic effectors unique to Augustus models:
 165
 The total number of putative apoplastic effectors are:
-10,785
+10,596
 The number of sequences extracted is
-10,785
+10,596

 P.fragariae - ONT3
 The number of ORF apoplastic effectors overlapping Augustus effectors:
-1,090
+991
 The number of Augustus apoplastic effectors overlapping ORF apoplastic effectors:
 0
 The number of apoplastic effectors unique to ORF models:
-9,970
+9,778
 The number of apoplastic effectors unique to Augustus models:
 148
 The total number of putative apoplastic effectors are:
-11,050
+10,858
 The number of sequences extracted is
-11,050
+10,858

 P.fragariae - SCRP245_v2
 The number of ORF apoplastic effectors overlapping Augustus effectors:
-1,014
+922
 The number of Augustus apoplastic effectors overlapping ORF apoplastic effectors:
 0
 The number of apoplastic effectors unique to ORF models:
-9,740
+9,556
 The number of apoplastic effectors unique to Augustus models:
 161
 The total number of putative apoplastic effectors are:
-10,757
+10,573
 The number of sequences extracted is
-10,757
+10,573
 ```

 ## Before making a combined GFF, several other intersects are needed